tmoulik/Machinelearning-matlab/README.md

 # Matlab-Codes
 Machine Learning in Matlab

-Some of the codes I worked on for the Machine Learning course in Coursera.
+Two of the exercises I worked on for the Machine Learning course in Coursera.
 The language used is Matlab